PUBLIC-INBOX-GLOSSARY(7) public-inbox user manual PUBLIC-INBOX-GLOSSARY(7)

 IMAP EMAILID, JMAP Email Id

-To-be-decided.
+To be decided.
 This will likely be the git blob ID prefixed

 with "g" rather than the numeric UID to accommodate the same